kwant-project/kwant/doc/source/index.rst

 Researchers, please note that even though :doc:`kwant is Free Software
 <license>`, scientific integrity requires to give appropriate credit.
 If you
-write a scientific paper whose results have been obtained thanks to kwant, please :doc:`acknowledge <acknowledgements>` the work of the :doc:`people that have made it possible <authors>`.
+write a scientific paper whose results have been obtained with the help of kwant, please :doc:`acknowledge <acknowledgements>` the work of the :doc:`people that have developed it <authors>`.

 .. toctree::
    :maxdepth: 1